YingxuanHu/PixelHolo/README.md

 - The program should be run from a terminal (such as VS Code's integrated terminal) so you can see important debug and processing information.

-- The current versions of PixelHolo have complex dependencies.
-They have already been set up for you, but if you need to recreate the virtual environment for any reoiason, follow the instructions in the requirements.txt file in the same directory as this file.
-The process of setting up dependencies by avding many conflicts while allowing some has been found to be complicated, so try to avoid recreating the venv if possible.
+- The dependency stack has been simplified.
+If you need to recreate the virtual environment, follow the instructions at the top of `requirements.txt`.

 - Prior to running PixelHolo, enter the Python virtual environment created for this project (by running 'source venv/bin/activate' in the terminal while in the same directory as this file).

-- If you run 'pip check', you will see that there are dependency errors, however, these ones are expected as PixelHolo runs fine anyway.

 - When the program starts, a link to a locally hosted web interface will be provided, through which the user will upload a video of a person talking to the camera for at least a minute.
 The user can optionally also provide text instructions to fine-tune the Ollama AI model that will be used for conversation (Phi-4 is currently being used, but you can of course change this if you wish).